Skip to content

 • What do the arts tell us about our diverse society?

-Below you can see how the subjects are grouped together.
-The children will cover each project area only once throughout the school year and these will be linked through the school values and concepts.
-The Long-Term Plan at the bottom of the page details when the projects are being led and what the questions are within the year groups 3/4 and 5/6.
+Below you can see how the subjects are grouped.
+The children will cover each project area only once throughout the school year, and these will be linked through the school values and concepts.
+The Long-Term Plan at the bottom of the page details when the projects are being led and what the questions are within the year groups 3/4 and 5/6 and how the key concepts are linked across the subjects and big philosophical questions.

 Discovering and Caring - History